gvanrossum/patma/proto_pep_notes.rst

   data structures such as e.g. lists and arrays, and semantic constructs such as iterators and generators.

-* Python is expressive and flexible at constructing object.
+* Python is expressive and flexible at constructing objects.
 It has syntactic support for collection literals and comprehensions.
 Custom objects can be created using positional and keyword calls that are customized by special ``__init__()`` method.